 I received a letter from the Commission, but I lost it.
 How can I get a copy?

-To access letters sent to a committee, please refer to the FEC Disclosure Report Index.
+To access letters sent to a committee, please refer to the Candidate and Committee Viewer.
 Upon searching for a committee, the user will be able to see any Failure to File, Request for Additional Information (RFAI), or Termination Approval letters sent by the Commission.

 Not all notices are put on the public record.
 If you have a question about a letter received that is not in the Commission image database, please call the Reports Analysis Division at (800) 424-9530 (press 5 at the prompt).